joanllenas/cpu-load-exercise/PRODUCTION.md

 If I were building this for production, I would ensure that the UI adapts to the device screen size by responding to media query breakpoints.

-## Other code improvements
+## Other

-I have left a few `TODO:` comments in the code with things I would have done differently if I were building this for production.
+I've added a few `TODO:` comments in the code with things I would do differently if I were building this for production.

+When appropriate, I've also included comments explaining the data structures used or providing clarifications on aspects of the code.